KurtBoehm/thesauros/ReadMe.md

 Thesauros uses the Meson build system and includes a fairly extensive set of tests.
 These can be run by executing `meson setup -C <build directory>` followed by `meson test -C <build directory>`.
-`Makefile` contains targets for calling `meson setup` with different optimization and debugging settings.
+`Makefile` contains targets for calling `meson setup` with different optimization and debug settings.

 ## Dependencies